 I can’t even offer a proper explanation as to why I think it won’t work.
 It’s easier for me to just nip the relationship in the bud because it is scarier to let it evolve into something more than what it already is.
 Ever had a similar experience?

-Why do we get scared of evolving relationship
+Why do we get scared?

 When you enter the relationship that you’ve been kind of wishing for, you’d think everything is perfect… until fear creeps in.
 Little by little.

 It could be because you are scared of emotional intimacy, but there are many other reasons behind that fear.

 I would like you to consider these two possible reasons.

 First one is that you might be scared of the possibility of being rejected.

 Deep down, you might already be thinking about the consequences if the relationship breaks down.
 The more you invest yourself in the relationship, the bigger the fear gets.

 This fear could have stemmed from some trauma of having painful breakups or bad relationships, or from seeing the people around you get hurt from their relationships, such as your friends’ break-ups, constant fighting or even your parent’s divorce.

 The idea is: If you don’t open yourself to someone, you don’t get hurt if things go wrong.
 Though I’ll share with you – my fear fed itself over time and became too intense for me to handle.
 If you don’t resolve this, no doubt yours will too.